-Ronald L. Rodgers assumed duties as the Pardon Attorney in the United States Department of Justice in April 2008.
+Deborah Leff was appointed Acting Pardon Attorney at the United States Department of Justice on April 30, 2014.
 The Office of the Pardon Attorney is responsible for reviewing and investigating applications to the President of the United States for executive clemency for federal criminal offenses, drafting the recommendation of the Deputy Attorney General to the President for the disposition of each clemency application, and advising Departmental leadership on matters related to executive clemency.